whilmarbitoco/Quizzer/README.md

 - Teachers can create, edit, or delete a student.
 - Teachers can edit create or delete a quiz.
 - Teachers can also send a quiz through sockets.
+- Students can skip or answer a quiz.
+- Student can edit their personal information.

 ## What technology and framework did we use? 🪄
 - Java swing